Turkish Delight at Geneva

 Czech Republic's Glory and Turkey's Road Road

-Ahead of Euro 2008, the Czech Republic were in its heyday since independence, especially in qualifying, middle of its best period of football since independence.
-Having reach the semifinals of Euro 2004 and playing at the 2006 World Cup, the Czech Republic qualified for Euro 2008, with a 3-0 victory against Germany in München as the most eye-catching result.
+Ahead of Euro 2008, the Czech Republic was at its heyday since independence, especially in qualifying.
+Having reached the semifinals of Euro 2004 and playing at the 2006 World Cup, the Czech Republic qualified for Euro 2008, with a 3-0 victory against Germany in München as the most eye-catching result.

 The Czech Republic clinched a berth in Germany, the same country where Turkey started its Euro 2008 qualifying.
-That was because Turkey's first three qualifying matches, contested in Frankfurt, Germany against Malta, Moldova, Norway, were the result of sanctions imposed following its World Cup elimination against Switzerland due to a fracas following Turkey's elimination from the 2006 World Cup playoff against Switzerland.
-Despite some early positive results, Turkey were on the outside looking in following a 1-0 home lose to Greece.
+That was because Turkey's first three qualifying matches, contested in Frankfurt, Germany against Malta, Moldova, Norway, were the result of sanctions imposed following its World Cup elimination against Switzerland due to a brawl following Turkey's elimination from the 2006 World Cup playoff against Switzerland.
+Despite some early positive results, Turkey was on the outside looking in following a 1-0 home loss to Greece.

-But wins against Norway (in Oslo) and Bosnia-Herzegovina (at home), courtesy of Nihat Kahveci scoring winning goals in both games, sent Turkey to Euro 2008.
-Kahveci would be on Turkey's squad; Hakan Sükür, a key figure in Turkey's third-place finish at the 2002 FIFA World Cup, despite scoring five goals in qualifiying, missed the cut to make Euro 2008 and retired from football.
+However, wins against Norway (in Oslo) and Bosnia-Herzegovina (at home), courtesy of Nihat Kahveci scoring winning goals in both games, sent Turkey to Euro 2008.
+Kahveci would be on Turkey's squad; Hakan Sükür, a key figure in Turkey's third-place finish at the 2002 World Cup who scored five goals during qualifying, missed the cut to make Euro 2008 and retired from football.

-After losing its opening match to Portugal 2-0 at Euro 2008, Turkey trailed 1-0 at halftime to Switzerland in the second match.
+After losing its opening match to Portugal 2-0 at Euro 2008, Turkey trailed 1-0 at halftime to Switzerland.
 A quarterfinal berth seemed to be vanishing, but Turkey came back and gained revenge against co-host Switzerland from missing out on the 2006 World Cup.
-Arda Turan broke a 1-1 draw in stoppage time and Switzerland was the first nation eliminated from Euro 2008.
+Arda Turan broke a 1-1 draw in stoppage time, and Switzerland was the first nation eliminated from Euro 2008.